 Interestingly, the “About Us” section says only one thing: “Ask us about our weekly meetings!” – which we would have loved to attend at least once!

 What’s even more interesting is the general mood around the page.
 While, apparently, some posters are following the group for entertainment purposes – “I can’t tell if this is real or a parody; either way, please keep it up 😄✌️”, says one – others clearly are in for the fight: “Guys, just unlike the page… don’t waste ur time trying to convince brainless people that science is real,” says another.

 And the fight does happen.
 The page’s manager clearly wants to keep the overall tone polite and the discussion open, systematically ending his replies with a weirdly out-of-place “salam and Namaste” and stoically affirming that “the flat earth society will endure any criticism and insults with a smile and determinism to spread truth and peace”.

-However, the comments teem with hate speech: “You work for NASA?”, “You are against us,” “Here are unscientific and totally unproven theories that make no sense.”
+However, the comments from the page’s owner teem with hate speech: “You work for NASA?”, “You are against us,” “Here are unscientific and totally unproven theories that make no sense.”
 Beliefs were praised, disbeliefs were ridiculed or trolled to oblivion with multiple theories and no scientific sources, references, or any demonstrable facts.